Benginy-lab/TableHockeyTools/README.md

 - **GetPlayerPoints(ID):** retrieves the points for a given player ID.
 - **GetPlayerRank(ID):** retrieves the rank for a given player ID.

-Each function documented in `THTools.py` and `examples/`.
+Each function documented in `THTools/THTools.py` and [`Manpage.md`](https://github.com/Benginy-lab/TableHockeyTools/blob/main/Manpage.md).

 ## Development

 Feel free to contribute!
-To install the package in development mode just add -e:
+To install the package in development mode, simply add -e:

 ```bash
 pip install -e .